-But contrary to popular misconception, frugal living doesn’t mean living a life of deprivation.
+Contrary to popular ideas, frugal living doesn’t mean living a life of deprivation.
 It simply entails finding ways to get the most out of what you have while keeping expenses to the bare minimum.
-You will learn how to identify the things you don’t need and spend less on those you need.
+In this article, you will learn how to identify the things you don’t need and optimize your spending to make the most out of your income.

 Here are some practical tips to help you cut costs and keep more of your cash: